 How do we make that happen?

 We fix a point.
 It’s the point we have decided on together as the essence of your company’s ideal future.
-Starting from there, we sketch out the story that moves you, your staff and everyone connected with your company.
+Starting from there, we sketch out a story that moves you, your staff and everyone connected with your company.
 A story people will love to tell.

 Together we set things in motion and develop scenarios that help you and all stakeholders to reach these destinations.
 Remember, people like well-trodden paths and are not particularly flexible.
 We use what we call ‘learning journeys’ to make it easier for you and your staff to get into the new processes.
 These are experiences gathered in other organisations.
-Organisations where you can see how the new options and processes work in the real world.
+Organisations in which you can see how the new options and processes work in the real world.

-Once everyone is on board and the commitment is there, we determine what leadership behaviour is beneficial or obstructive for the staff.
+Once everyone is on board and the commitment is given, we determine what leadership behaviour is beneficial or obstructive to the staff.
 We look at potential and resources and we often change structures – sometimes in fundamental ways – that are stumbling blocks.
 We assess the impacts on a regular basis and adapt so that we can continue to be a strong engine.
 The result is an overall structure that helps make people’s jobs easier and enables them to work together really well both formally and informally.
 We call it ‘designing for flow’.